distributed-text-services/specifications/versions/1.0rc1/README.md

 The RFC 6570 provides a variety of ways to describe URIs "query parameters" using template.
 IN RFC 6570, parameters are wrapped in `{}`.
 Multiple parameters may be wrapped together using `,` to join them.
 Parameters can be prefixed so that their resolution is the following:

-> Example values are: the `var` parameter has a value "value", `x` has the value "x". `empty` is empty, `null` is [known to the processor to be nullable](https://datatracker.ietf.org/doc/html/rfc6570#section-2.3) and has the null value.
+> Example values are: the `var` parameter has a value "value", `x` has the value "1024". `empty` is empty, `null` is [known to the processor to be nullable](https://datatracker.ietf.org/doc/html/rfc6570#section-2.3) and has the null value.

 |  Example Template | Expansion                          |